xeolera/Spring-Pet-Clinic-Locally/README.md

 Det skall finnas instruktioner för webhooks i Jenkinsövningen.
 Har ni testat att följa dem?

+-translation-
+Answer from Vincent regarding questions below: In jenkins pipelinescript you can use dir('my/folder/structure') to change directory.
+You can also use a simple 'sh cd my/folder/structure'

+There are instructions for webhooks in the Jenkins excersice (on ITHS).
+Try following it?
+***

 Skickat till Vincent 20/4
 Hej Vincent, lite teknikfrågor från grupp D!